mflorence99/el-term/README.md

 ## Tips

 * The `Broadcast...` facility is very handy for dealing with multiple sessions at once.
-* `Swap with...` is invaluable when rearranging a complex layout of splits
+* `Swap with...` is invaluable when rearranging a complex layout of splits.
+* To reorder tabs, click and drag the tab's label to its new position.